apsc9/react_encore/README.md

-# React Basics using small small examples
+# React Basics
+- Here we learn react from the  very basics using small small examples
-# this is a part of namaste react series
+- This is a part of namaste react series